eric-staedler/RailPilot-locodb/README.md

 - **Do Not Expose to the Public Internet**
   - The database has no built-in user/password authentication beyond the PostgreSQL “admin” user.
-  - PostgREST by default allows anonymous (`web_anon`) read access to the `public` schema.
+  - PostgREST by default allows anonymous (`web_anon`) access to the `public` schema.
-  - If you expose port 5432 or 3000 to the Internet without firewalling or a VPN, anyone could query or (depending on PostgREST permissions) modify the locomotive data.
+  - If you expose port 5432 or 3000 to the Internet without firewalling or a VPN, anyone could read, modify, delete or even upload harmful data to your database.
   - **Recommendation:** Keep the Raspberry Pi behind a router’s firewall or on a private VLAN.
-If you need remote access, use a VPN or SSH tunnel.
+If you need remote access, use a VPN.

 - **Change Default Password**
   - Choose a strong, unique password in `docker-compose.yaml` for `POSTGRES_PASSWORD`.
-  - If you suspect the password is compromised, shut down the containers, change the password, and re‐initialize the services.

-- **Limit PostgREST Permissions**
-  - By default, the `web_anon` role can only `SELECT` from tables in `public`.
-If you wish to tighten permissions, modify the schema (in `SQL/schema.sql`) to grant more restrictive privileges or add authentication layers in front of PostgREST (e.g., Nginx + JWT).

 ---